LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/advanced.md

 *   TestSuite has information about a test suite, which can contain one or more tests,
 *   TestInfo contains the state of a test, and
-*   TestPartResult represents the result of a test assertion.
+*   TestPartResult represents the expectedValue of a test assertion.

 An event handler function can examine the argument it receives to find out interesting information about the event and the test program's state.